Nick J. Shelton Mayor

 Hi, Welcome to the Niles City Website.
 My name is Georgia Boggs and I have been serving on this council since 1995 as a Council Member of the First Ward.
 I was formerly employed by the Niles Community School system as a coordinator for the Drop Stop program.

 Some of my hobbies include golfing, music, reading and working in my church.
 I am also a member of several local and national organizations.
 I am a graduate with a dual degree in business administration and marketing.
 I have over 20 years of volunteer experience in our community.
-Please feel free to contact me at any time.

 Amanda Dunnem, 2nd Ward